A Good Life for Every Greyhound

 Racing greyhounds live in residential kennels licensed by GBGB.
 To become licensed, kennels must meet standards of construction as outlined in the GBGB Rules of Racing and be compliant with the BSI Publicly Available Specification ‘PAS 251 – Specification for Trainers’ Residential Kennels’.

 Developed in partnership with animal welfare organisations, veterinarians, government and industry specialists, the PAS covers all aspects of caring for a racing greyhound from diet, exercise and environmental enrichment to kennel specification and construction.

 Licensed residential kennels are closely monitored; they receive a minimum of two unannounced visits by GBGB Stipendiary Stewards each year as well as an annual veterinary inspection which examines all aspects of the greyhounds’ care, health and wellbeing.

 Since 2021, all GBGB residential kennels are also required to undergo independent audits.
-These external inspections, which are carried out by experienced animal welfare auditors NSF International, are based on the PAS 251:2017 and the findings from them are shared with GBGB to inform decisions on the issuing of trainer licences.
+These external inspections, which are carried out by experienced animal welfare auditors SCI, are based on the PAS 251:2017 and the findings from them are shared with GBGB to inform decisions on the issuing of trainer licences.
 Each year, through our Trainer Assistance Fund GBGB also provides grants for trainers’ kennels to upgrade and improve their facilities.